Encapsulated angioinvasive Hurthle cell carcinoma

 After the entire tumour is removed, it will be measured and the size of the tumour will be included in your pathology report.
 The size of the tumour is important because it is used to determine the pathologic tumour stage (pT) and because larger tumours are more likely to spread to other parts of the body.

-Lymphatic invasion is the movement of tumour cells into a lymphatic vessel (small tubes that move fluid and immune cells around the body).
-Once tumour cells are inside a lymphatic vessel, they are able to spread to small immune organs called lymph nodes.
+Lymphatic invasion is the spread of tumour cells into a lymphatic channel (small tubes that move fluid and immune cells around the body).
+Once tumour cells are inside a lymphatic channel, they can spread to small immune organs called lymph nodes.
 For this reason, lymphatic invasion increases the risk of developing lymph node metastasis.
+However, lymphatic invasion is not commonly seen in encapsulated angioinvasive Hurthle cell carcinoma.

-Extrathyroidal extension means that cancer cells have spread beyond the thyroid gland and into the surrounding tissues.
-Cancer cells that move far enough out of the thyroid gland may come into contact with other organs such as muscles, the esophagus, or the trachea.
+Extrathyroidal extension is the spread of tumour cells out of the thyroid gland and into the surrounding tissues.
+Tumour cells that spread far enough out of the thyroid gland may come into contact with other organs such as muscles, the esophagus, or the trachea.

 There are two types of extrathyroidal extension:

-• Microscopic – The cancer cells outside of the thyroid gland were only found after the tumour was examined under the microscope.
+• Microscopic – The tumour cells outside of the thyroid gland were only found after the tumour was examined under the microscope.

 Macroscopic (gross) extrathyroidal extension is important because it increases the pathologic tumour stage (pT) and is associated with a worse prognosis.
-In contrast, microscopic extrathyroidal extension does not change the tumour stage and is not associated with a worse prognosis.
+Microscopic extrathyroidal extension does not change the tumour stage.

 Margin